-Breastfeeding after laser frenectomy will not interfere with healing and can be done immediately, and many infants find it reassuring.
+Breastfeeding after laser frenectomy will not interfere with healing if when done immediately, and many infants find it reassuring.
 Breastmilk contains tremendous healing properties, so nursing can aid in a speedy recovery, as well.

 Some babies have difficulty latching right away due to numbness from anesthetic, but this usually wears off within 30-45 minutes.
 Don’t be alarmed if your baby needs some practice to adjust to a new breastfeeding technique.
 If a posterior tongue tie was released, it can take several weeks for an infant to become acclimated to nursing in a more efficient way.

 You should begin breastfeeding immediately after frenectomy.
 Consulting a lactation specialist can also be beneficial in helping your baby adapt to nursing after tongue tie and lip tie laser surgery.